-The mortgage-backed securities we acquire are primarily secured by pools of adjustable-rate mortgage loans on single-family residences.
-Our investment policy requires that at least 50% of our assets consist of adjustable-rate mortgage-backed securities that are either issued or guaranteed as to principal or interest by an agency of the U.S. government or a federally chartered corporation, such as Fannie Mae, Freddie Mac or Ginnie Mae, or are rated in one of the two highest rating categories by at least one nationally recognized rating agency.
+The MBS we acquire are primarily secured by pools of adjustable-rate and hybrid mortgage loans on single-family residences.
+Our investment policy requires that at least 50% of our assets consist of adjustable-rate MBS that are either issued or guaranteed by an agency of the U.S. government, such as Ginnie Mae, or a federally chartered corporation, such as Fannie Mae or Freddie Mac, or are rated in one of the two highest rating categories by at least one nationally recognized rating agency.

-Interest rates on the adjustable-rate mortgage loans securing our mortgage-backed securities are based on an index rate, such as the one-year constant maturity treasury rate, the London Interbank Offered Rate or the 11th District Cost of Funds Index, and are adjusted on a periodic basis (generally annually); however, some may be adjusted more frequently.
-A majority of the adjustable-rate mortgage loans securing our mortgage-backed securities are "hybrids," which have a fixed interest rate for an initial period of time (typically three to five years) and then convert to a one-year adjustable-rate for the remaining loan term.
-The maximum adjustment, in any year, of the adjustable-rate mortgage loans securing our mortgage-backed securities is usually limited to 1% to 2%.
-Generally, adjustable-rate mortgage loans have a lifetime limit on interest rate increases of 6% over the initial interest rate.
-We may also invest in mortgage loans and mortgage-backed securities that are not guaranteed by a federal agency and/or that have fixed interest rates.
+The mortgage loans securing our MBS are primarily comprised of hybrids, which have interest rates that are fixed for a specified period and, thereafter, generally reset annually.
+Interest rates on the adjustable-rate and hybrid mortgage loans securing our MBS are based on an index rate, such as the one-year constant maturity treasury rate, the London Interbank Offered Rate or the 11th District Cost of Funds Index, and, with respect to the adjustable rate mortgage loans securing our MBS, are generally adjusted on an annual basis; however, some may be adjusted more frequently.
+The maximum adjustment, in any year, of the adjustable-rate mortgage loans securing our MBS is usually limited to 1% or 2%.
+Generally, adjustable-rate mortgage loans have a lifetime cap on interest rate changes of 5% to 6% over the initial interest rate.
+We may also invest in mortgage loans and MBS that are not guaranteed by a federal agency or corporation and/or that have fixed interest rates.